How to Handle Online sales Tax (Don’t Get Audited!)

 The Wayfair Ripple Effect

-Growth of Online Sales and Tax Obligations
+Online Sales Boom and Your Tax Obligations

-The rise of e-commerce continues unabated.
-According to Statista, global e-commerce sales are projected to reach \$7.4 trillion in 2025.
-Statista E-commerce Sales.
 With this growth comes increased scrutiny from states looking to capture their share of sales tax revenue.
-This means even small online sellers are now on the radar.

 Recent Legislative Changes

-Section 2: Understanding Sales Tax Nexus
+Section 2: Crack Sales Tax Nexus Before It Hits

 Economic Nexus vs. Physical Nexus

-• Physical Nexus: This is the traditional type of nexus, established by having a physical presence in a state, such as an office, warehouse, employee, or inventory.
+- Physical Nexus: This is the traditional type of nexus, established by having a physical presence in a state, such as an office, warehouse, employee, or inventory.

 Economic Nexus Thresholds